Fighting addiction relapse at Christmas

 Be honest with yourself

 You know yourself better than anyone else.
-If you have a gut instinct or feel like a situation is a high risk, you must be honest with yourself and those around you.
+If you have a gut instinct or feel like a situation is a high relapse risk, you must be honest with yourself and those around you.
 Do not place yourself in a high-risk situation for the sake of others.

 This is how fighting addiction relapse at Christmas is possible, especially when focusing on the influence of social gatherings.